"5 Steps To Choosing The Right Lawn For You"

 Also think about how you’ll irrigate your lawn

 - Automatic pop-up sprinkler system is the most effective.

 - Avoid sub surface irrigation for lawns, it is costly, hard to fault find and less effective.

 - Use catch cups to calculate how long you need to run irrigation to apply the correct amount of water per watering session.

 - If your property is coastal there are sprinklers designed to cope with windy conditions.

 The type of turf that’s right for you will depend on your budget.

-There is the upfront cost of purchasing and installing the turf, and then you’ll also have ongoing maintenance costs such as fertilizer, pest treatments, water, etc.
+There is the upfront cost of purchasing and installing the turf,.

 Buffalo grass varieties may require more initial investment than Couch varieties, but they’re significantly cheaper to maintain in the long run.
 Consider how much you’re willing to pay now, as opposed to what costs you’re prepared to pay in the future.